FAQ

 , present

 , etc. This field is used to keep track of state that should be put in the history but cannot yet because the previous action(s) were filtered.
-It is basically a temporary variable between filtered actions.// This action is filtered, so present cannot be pushed into past right away
+It is basically a temporary variable between filtered actions.

 Short answer, no. It is an integral part of filtering actions from history and cannot be removed from the library.
 You can ignore it completely, but overriding/removing it may have unwanted consequences.